And check out the great photo of The Monkees from the Justus era, taken in Santa Monica, California in late 1996.

 Some of the pictures sleeves found in this post are courtesy of Monkee45s.net.

-Please note that more dates are likely to be added to the itinerary.
+Please note that more solo dates are likely to be added to this itinerary.
 Keep checking back for updates!

 January 20: Golden Nugget / Las Vegas, Nevada